 The users who’ve been using Smart-ID before but would like to upgrade their accounts, should create a new one:

 - Make sure that your Smart-ID app version is not older than 14.7.
 To check the version of your application visit Application info in Menu.
 Update the app if the version is outdated.

 - Delete your current account and register the new one.
 In Menu click Delete account and confirm your action.

 - Register your new account using Mobile-ID or ID card.
-If you do not have any of these eIDs, you can visit Swedbank or SEB bank branches to register your Smart-ID account.
+If you do not have any of these eIDs, you can visit Swedbank, SEB or Luminor bank branches to register your Smart-ID account.